isomerpages/moe-yiochukangpri/_about-us/School Advertisements.md

 *   Able to provide good service and quality food with prices determined in consultation with the school.

-*   Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the “Healthy Meals in Schools Programme (HMSP)” guidelines (see [link](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)).
+*   Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the “Healthy Meals in Schools Programme (HMSP)” guidelines (see&nbsp;[link](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)).

 *   Able to maintain high standard of food safety and personal hygiene.